 - Fund your LLC adequately.
 Invest enough cash into the business so that your LLC can meet foreseeable expenses and liabilities.

-- Keep LLC and personal business separate.
+- Keep LLC and personal separate.
 Get a federal employer identification number, open up a business-only checking account, and keep your personal finances out of your LLC accounting books.

 - Create an operating agreement.
 Having a formal written operating agreement lends credibility to your LLCs separate existence.